 By AAA of Western and Central New York

 The holidays may be the most wonderful time of the year, but many serious household accidents occur in December.
-According to the Consumer Product Safety Commission, on average, there are about 200 decorating-related injuries each day during the holiday season, with about half of the incidents involving falls.
-In the 2018 holiday season, about 17,500 people were treated in emergency rooms due to holiday decorating-related injuries.
+According to the Consumer Product Safety Commission (CPSC), on average, there are about 160 decorating-related injuries each day during the holiday season, with almost half of the incidents involving falls.
+In the 2019 holiday season, about 14,800 people were treated in emergency rooms due to holiday decorating-related injuries.

 “While the holidays are a time for cheer and goodwill, an accident can quickly spoil the spirit,” said Stacey McConnell, vice president of insurance at AAA Western and Central New York.
-“Being aware of your insurance coverage can offer peace of mind and a measure of reassurance at the holidays.”
+“Making sure you have proper insurance coverage can offer peace of mind and a measure of reassurance at the holidays.”

 Here are some of the typical – and not so typical – situations your AAA insurance policy might cover: